ansp7112/hello-world/README.md

 # hello-world
-ideas, resources, and shared forum
+Ideas, resources, and shared forum.
+Tips on Git, GitHub, and co.

+I'm an ecology graduate student learning how to code smarter.